openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/contributionType.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/contributionType/review
    :@type: https://openminds.ebrains.eu/controlledTerms/ContributionType
-   :definition: A contribution type of a role-bearing entity realized by critically assessing a target entity through expert judgment to evaluate its quality, validity, or suitability.
+   :definition: A contribution type of a role-bearing entity realized by critically assessing a target entity through expert judgment to evaluate its quality, validity, or suitability and, where appropriate, identify deficiencies or opportunities for improvement and recommend changes.
    :name: review

 `BACK TO TOP <Terminologies: ContributionType library_>`_